kenji.ai

 Instagram’s follow limits are primarily rooted in security and platform integrity.
 With over 2 billion monthly active users worldwide, the platform must manage enormous activity volumes daily.
 Without restrictions, automated bots could manipulate visibility and distort organic growth metrics.
 Security guidelines published by Instagram emphasize protecting users from spam and malicious behavior, which you can review in Instagram’s official account security overview.
 These measures are not meant to hinder genuine users but to preserve platform trust.

-Another reason for follow limits is algorithm quality.
+Another reason for following limits is algorithm quality.
 Instagram’s recommendation system relies on user behavior patterns to deliver relevant content.
 If accounts were allowed unlimited follows, the feed would become chaotic and less personalized.
 By capping follows, Instagram ensures that users curate their networks thoughtfully.
 This approach improves overall engagement quality across the platform.

 How Follow Limits Affect Growth Strategies